dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_instance.rst

    be adjusted before this node.

 .. tip::

-   The :ref:`bpy.ops.object.duplicates_make_real` operator can be used to create objects for instances created with this node.
+   The :ref:`bpy.ops.object.duplicates_make_real` operator can be used to create objects from instances created with this node.